warmana/cloudant-docs-fork/docs2017/src/offerings/bluemix.md

 In summary,
 you must ensure that your application is able to handle a [`429`](../api/http.html#429) response correctly.

+#### Maximum individual document size

+Data is stored within Cloudant as [JSON documents](../api/document.html).
+For documents in a Cloudant service on IBM Bluemix, the maximum size for an individual document is 1 MB.
+Exceeding this limit causes a [`413` error](../api/http.html#413).

 #### Disk Space Included